pavel-kirienko/o1heap/README.md

 k = Mf - nf + 1

 Where *l* -- the smallest amount of memory that may be requested by the application;
-*nf* -- the size of the largest allocation expressed through the number of min-size fragments;
+*nf* -- the size of the largest allocation expressed as the number of min-size fragments;
 *Mf* -- the total amount of heap space that may be requested by the application in min-size fragments;
 *k* -- the maximum number of fragments.
 The worst case number of min-size memory fragments required is *Hf(Mf,nf) = H(Mf,nf)*.